Rizwan-learn/mod2-math-magicians/README.md

-## This is a basic calculator project using basic React.
+## Math Magicaian is a calculator app where users are able to perform simple equation (addition,subtruction,divition etc)

 ## Built With
 - HTML
 - Javascript
 - React
+- Netilfy
+- ESlint
+- Stylelint
+- React-Router-Dom
 - VScode

 ## Live Demo